 Empiricism: Online delivery allows you to collect useful data on student recruitment, engagement, academic achievement and even success in the job market after graduation.
 This allows for early intervention and continuous improvement in your offerings.

-Scale: Building a great online program is expensive, which is why many niche programs fail.
-We believe most programs should aspire to enroll at least 100 new students per year.
-That threshold is based on data suggesting that size dilutes neither quality nor the perception of quality.
+Scale: Building a great online program is expensive, which is why many niche programs have failed.
+We believe most programs should aspire, over time, to enroll at least 100 new students per year.
+That threshold is based on data suggesting thoughtful scale dilutes neither quality nor the perception of quality.
 Enrolling 100 or more students multiplies scheduling options, allowing students to participate in synchronous sessions regardless of lifestyle or time zone.
 Larger programs produce more data that can be used to improve outcomes.
-And scale yields a significant revenue surplus that can be directed into academics.
+And scale yields a significant revenue surplus that can be used for faculty advancement, research, and scholarship.
 These investments lead to improvements in teaching and research, in student engagement and satisfaction, in diversity and — consequently — in the rankings of your institution overall.

 Agility: Within five years, the distinction between online and on-campus programs will have faded.
-The leading programs will allow students to mix and match modalities, subject to space limitations on campus.
-Universities offering such programs will have enormous cost, quality and marketing advantages over those that isolate online programs.
+The leading programs will allow students to mix and match modalities, subject to space limitations.
+Universities offering such programs will have enormous cost, quality and marketing advantages over those which isolate online programs in silos.